ayushsingh-1/UseCasePresentation/README.md

 # UseCasePresentation

-Contains Use Case Presentation, containing actors, diagrams and models.
+Assignment 1: Contains Use Case Presentation, containing actors, diagrams and models.

+Assignment 2: Contains more detailed Use Case Specifications, new Use Case diagram and a revised models.